Digital Accessibility Grants

 Reporting Requirements

-All grant recipients will be expected to complete a pre-course and post-course survey in Fall 2025 outlining their experiences in digital accessibility revision, accessibility status of their digital content, and reflections on the process of making content more digitally accessible.
+During the pilot, all grant recipients will be expected to complete a pre-course and post-course survey in Fall 2025 outlining their experiences in digital accessibility revision, the accessibility status of their digital content, and reflections on the process of making content more digitally accessible.

 Overall Timeline